What Do Natural Sciences Manager Do?

 - Plan or direct research, development, or production activities.

-Below is a list of the skills most Natural Sciences Managers say are important on the job.
+These are the skills Natural Sciences Managers say are the most useful in their careers:

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.